toptive/meteor-tables/README.md

 =====================

 A Meteor package that creates reactive DataTables (not the [DataTables](http://datatables.net/)) in an efficient way, allowing you to display custom contents of enormous collections without impacting app performance.
+This package is designed to work with Twitter Bootstrap 3.

 ## Installation